vishalkumaar/Artificial-Intelligence-P1-cs5346-/README.md

 Forward and Backward chaining algorithms being implemented in this project.

-Project is to develop and expert system which helps to diagnose and recommend a treatment.
+Project is to develop and expert system which helps to recommend a profession for freshmen students.

-It remains an important challenge to combine successfully the best characteristics of these programs to build effective computer-based medical expert systems.
+It remains an important challenge to combine successfully the best characteristics of these programs to build effective computer-based profession recommender expert system.